-Four (4) members of the Vestry will be elected at each Annual meeting of the Parish.
+Three (3) members of the Vestry will be elected at each Annual meeting of the Parish.
 The spirit of the provision is to provide stability for the Vestry so that at all times the Vestry consists of members with experience and new members.

-The Nominating Committee will present a slate of nominees for all available offices; however, nominations may also be taken from the floor.
+The Nominating Committee will present a slate of nominees for all available offices; however, floor nominations may also be taken under advisement but NOT voted on during that same Annual Meeting.

 The oath of office of Vestry members and Wardens shall be administered by the Rector in a Commissioning Ceremony during church services on the Sunday following the Annual Parish meeting.